herbertludowieg/herbertludowieg.github.io/fd-method.md

 \end{equation}
 $$

 And that is the equation.
 But, what is the big deal?
-Well, if look at the last term in the equation you will notice that the error now depends quadratically on the step size, $O(h^2)$, thereby increasing the accuracy of the approximated derivative that we calculate.
+Well, if look at the last term in the equation you will notice that the error now depends quadratically on the step size, $$O(h^2)$$, thereby increasing the accuracy of the approximated derivative that we calculate.
 Now I will show you how this comes to be.
-The first thing to consider are the Taylor series expansions for $f(x_o+h)$ and $f(x_o-h)$,
+The first thing to consider are the Taylor series expansions for $$f(x_o+h)$$ and $$f(x_o-h)$$,

 $$
 \begin{align*}